keymanapp/keyman/README.md

 ### Message: `ready`

-Must be sent from the LMLayer to the keyboard when the LMLayer's model is finished initializing.
+Must be sent from the LMLayer to the keyboard when the LMLayer's model as a response to `initialize`.
 It will send `configuration`, which is a plain JavaScript object requesting configuration from the keyboard.

 There are only two options defined so far: